Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

 \section{Results}

 In the following, we show the result of executing simulations of the foraging task using the L2L framework.
-See Supplementary Material for further details on the execution.
-We explore and compare three models: \begin{enumerate} \item an SNN-driven model, where each ant is controlled by identical copies of a common network, \item the same SNN-driven model but with the pheromone pathway deactivated (sensing and depositing of pheromone is disabled), \item a rule-driven model based on the implementation in NetLogo by~\citet{wilensky1997netlogo}.
+See~\autoref{sec:appendix} for further details on the execution.
+We explore and compare three models: \begin{enumerate} \item an SNN-driven model (SNN model 1), where each ant is controlled by identical copies of a common network, \item the same SNN-driven model but with the pheromone pathway deactivated (sensing and depositing of pheromone is disabled, SNN model 2), \item a rule-driven model based (Rule based) on the implementation in NetLogo by~\citet{wilensky1997netlogo}.
 In this model each ant follows a set of predefined simple rules. \end{enumerate}